UTHT/pod1-electronics-scripts/README.md

 - The development requirements/dependencies for this sketch/library;
 - The testing and execution steps;
-- Expected output;
+- Expected output (i.e. a screenshot);
-- Other documentation (i.e. pinout diagrams, schematics, expected output) or references to where they can be found.
+- ***Read-only*** references to where other documentation (pinout diagrams, schematics, expected output, power requirements, etc.) can be found in the UTHT Google Drive.

 ## Feature Branches